RenewalRate.ca

 Ratehub.ca ran the representative case in April 2026.
 A borrower who took a typical five-year fixed at pandemic-era rates will see the monthly payment jump by about $622, or 24 per cent, at renewal.
 That is the median.
 Your own number depends on the balance you are carrying, how much amortization is left, and what you originally locked in at.

-There is a narrow piece of good news in the Bank of Canada data: the average payment increase has come in below what the market was pricing in late 2023, when five-year fixed quotes were brushing 6 per cent.
+There is a narrow piece of good news in the Bank of Canada data: the average payment increase has come in below what the market was pricing during the recent rate-cycle peak.
 That is a real relief at the aggregate level.
 It does not translate into a small number at the kitchen table.
 A $622 monthly increase on a single household budget is the cost of a car payment, arriving every month for five years, without anyone handing you a car.

 If you want to see what your specific payment shock looks like, the payment-shock calculator is the fastest way.
 Put in your current balance, your old rate, and today's offered rate, and it will show you the dollar difference.